Why Read This

 There are roughly 20 million Teen Millennials — individuals between 13 and 17 years old — in the US.
 As consumers, Teen Millennials tend to be loyal to brands but mistrustful of financial providers.
 Forrester's data shows that despite educational efforts by firms such as Charles Schwab and Wells Fargo, today's Teen Millennials are not highly financially literate.
 Those Teen Millennials who are financially literate are the most likely to interact with their bank's or credit union's eBusiness arm as well as to use the Web for other financial activities.
 Engaging this small but important segment offers eBusiness managers the chance to create lasting customer relationships.

-Tags: B2C eCommerce, Banking, Brand & Product Web Sites, Consumer Electronics & Technology, Consumer Mobile Adoption, eCommerce, eCommerce Adoption, Financial Services, Mobile Banking, Mobile Channel for Consumers, Online Banking, Online Financial Products & Services
+Tags: B2C eCommerce, Banking, Brand & Product Web Sites, Consumer Electronics & Technology, Consumer Mobile Adoption, Consumer Mobility, eCommerce, eCommerce Adoption, Financial Services, Mobile Banking, Online Banking, Online Financial Products & Services